The conference 'Aesthetics in Jazz in the 21st Century'

 Conference

-At the KUG, the 'Kunst Universität Graz' in Austria, the 'Institute for Aesthetics in Music' and the 'Institute for Jazz Research' organize conferences as part of their mission.
+At the KUG, the 'Kunst Universität Graz' in Austria, the 'Institute for Aesthetics in Music' and the 'Institute for Jazz Research' organize several conferences per year as part of their mission.
 The IASJ, the International Association of Schools of Jazz, organizes bi-annual conferences to generate content for the 'IASJ Journal of Applied Jazz Research'.
-In the spring of 2023 the forces were joined with the conference 'Aesthetics in Jazz in the 21st Century' on 10 and 11 November 2023 as the result.
+In the spring of 2023 the forces were joined.
+As a result, the conference 'Aesthetics in Jazz in the 21st Century' took place on 10 and 11 November 2023.

 Organizers

-Andreas Dorshel: Institute Aesthetics of Music, Graz, Austria
+Andreas Dorschel: Institute of Aesthetics of Music, Graz, Austria

 André Doehring: Institute for Jazz Research, Graz, Austria